Authors of section

 This initial temporary cover should not be disturbed until the patient is in the cleanest available hospital setting.

 Adequate surgical debridement is essential to decrease the risk of infection, a major concern for all open fractures.
-Dressing and splint should remain in place until the patient is anesthetized for debridement in the operating room.
-Debridement involves excising dead tissue, removing foreign material, and thorough irrigation.
-Typically, wound closure is delayed, and the wound is covered with a moist sterile dressing.
+The dressing and splint should remain in place until the patient is anesthetized for debridement in the operating room.
+Debridement involves excising dead tissue, removing foreign material, and thorough irrigation of the soft tissue envelope and bone.
+Unless the open wound can be sutured in a tension-free manner, wound closure is delayed, and the wound is covered with a moist sterile dressing.
 Post-debridement immobilization is typically provided with skeletal traction, splints, or circular cast, but if available, a properly applied external fixator is often better.

 4. Calcaneal pin traction